mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 > Change is not the result of one object acting on another (OOP-way); change is the result of a process (Reducer) being applied to an unchangeable atom.

+Most actual code should be written as:

+* Redux middleware
+* Higher-order components

+This means you should almost never write logic in a plain UI component.

 ## Code Organization

 * [Scaling your Redux App with ducks](https://medium.com/@alexnm/scaling-your-redux-app-with-ducks-6115955638be#.1qa7z6y4d)